ItsMax123/WebLeaderBoard/README.md

 # FAQ
 **How can I add more stats to my servers page on the website?**<br>
-To add a custom statistics page with statistics from another plugin, you must nicely ask that plugin's developper to support this plugin.
-They must follow the developpers guide below.
+To add a custom statistics page with statistics from another plugin, you must nicely ask that plugin's developer to add support for this plugin.
+They must follow the developers guide below.

 # Developers
 If you are a plugin developer and would like to add support for your own stats page to the website, please follow this guide.<br>